AWikia/Level/README.md

   - Miscellaneous Mathematical Symbols-A (Supports the following):
     - Triangle with a small one
     - Squared Triangle
+  - Supplemental Arrows A
+  - Supplemental Arrows B (A few are supported)
   - Miscellaneous Mathematical Symbols-B (Supports the following):
     - Some squared elements
     - Joined Squares